CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 | -------- | ------ |
 | Variable | `uint` |

-Indicates waiting period for a burn request, measured in Bitcoin blocks (burn chain).
+Indicates the waiting period for a burn request, measured in Bitcoin blocks (burn chain).
 It represents the time users must wait between initiating burn request and being able to finalize it.

 ### `use-whitelist`